-Bearing in mind that the speed of light c is already as much as $3 \cdot 10^8 \frac{m}{s}$ , it is obvious that with units like meters per second or kilometers per hour as they are used for the speeds of today's planes or spaceships we would end up with unreasonably large figures when describing FTL travel.
+Background Bearing in mind that the speed of light c is already as high as 310^8m/s, it is obvious that with conventional units such as meters per second or kilometers per hour as they are used for the speeds of today's planes or spaceships we would end up with unreasonably large and unhandy figures when describing FTL motion.
 Generally, it may have been possible to switch to something like light years per day or similar manageable time and distance units.
-The reason why Starfleet introduced the apparently abstract and strangely non-linear warp factor must lie in the physical background or the technical implementation of the propulsion system.
+The reason why Starfleet introduced the apparently abstract and strangely non-linear warp factor must lie in the physical principle and/or the technical implementation of the propulsion system.
 In other words, the function of speed vs. warp factor most likely reflects how strong a warp field must be to achieve a certain speed.